 HSAI Investors Have Opportunity to Lead Hesai Group Securities Fraud Lawsuit

-LOS ANGELES, May 17, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hesai Group ("Hesai" or the "Company") (NASDAQ: HSAI).
+LOS ANGELES , May 18, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hesai Group ("Hesai" or the "Company") (NASDAQ: HSAI).

 Class Period: February 2023 IPO